ACM-Amrita-Amritapuri/SIG-AI-HUB/Pandas Exercise (4-11-22)/README.md

 7. How according to you is this helpful in ML?

 # Submission
-Upload the ".ipynb" file with the name "YourFullName".
+Upload the ".ipynb" file with the file name as "YourFullName.ipynb".